MavisPanashe/MavisPanashe.github.io/_posts/2024-07-25-Deciphering-Big-Data.md

 This knowledge broadened my perspective, helping me see database systems not only from a technical standpoint but also from a business perspective.
 Understanding that components of a database system evolve over time highlighted the importance of staying current with new policies and regulations.
 This is a valuable habit and skill that will serve me well as I pursue a career as a Data Scientist.

 ## Meeting Minutes
-We initially followed the team contract procedure to establish skills between eachother in order to distribute tasks
+1) We initially followed the team contract procedure to establish skills between eachother in order to distribute tasks
+2) We established our goal and collectively chose Transport for London as the organization we would be building a database system for.
+3) We assembled deadlines on when each task would be completed so participation for meetings would be efficient in terms of evaluating outcomes.
+4) Meetings minutes and outcomes of all tasks were documented in the collaborative discussion forum on the student portal.

 ## Professional skills matrix and action plan